MaastrichtU-IDS/data2services-pipeline/README.md

 [Docker](https://docs.docker.com/install/) is required to run the pipeline.

-If Docker can't access internet when building you might want to change the DNS.
+*Warning:* If Docker can't access internet when building you might want to change the DNS.
 E.g.: `wget: unable to resolve host address`

 - On Linux: `vim /etc/resolv.conf` > `nameserver 8.8.8.8`
 - On Windows: `Docker Settings > Network > DNS Server > Fixed: 8.8.8.8`